JCassarino/IS147GP/README.md

 Library Directory Program:
-- Contains information on 5 popular books across the 5 most popular genres, totaling 25 books:
+- Contains information on 5 popular books across the 5 most popular genres, totaling 25 books.
-- Code has been made scalable, so 25 is not the limit, it can cover as many books as a user is willing to input full information for.
+- Code has been made scalable, so 25 is not the limit.
+It can contain as many books as a user is willing to input full information for.
 - Current functionality:
     - Allows user to browse books by genre
     - Includes error messages if invalid choices are made, and prompts user to choose again.